-Catching up with the latest software development industry trends, KitRUM team immersed quite deeply in results of the recent Developer Survey 2019, that has been carried out by Stack Overflow, a top discussion platform for programmers.
+Catching up with the latest software development industry trends, the KitRUM team immersed quite deeply in the results of the recent Developer Survey 2019, which has been carried out by Stack Overflow, a top discussion platform for programmers.

 Nearly 100,000 respondents from around the globe got involved this year, making it the world’s most extensive developer survey.
 In this article, we would like to share some thoughts and conclusions we’ve made from the Survey regarding global developer hiring landscape of nowadays.